bleach86/ghost-coldstakepool/doc/vps_setup_example.md

-# Stakepool Setup on Ubuntu Xenial
+# Stakepool Setup on Ubuntu Bionic

 This example should be run as a user named `stakepooluser`.
 To run as a different user replace all instances of `stakepooluser` with your username both in this guide and in the `.service` files in the config directory; eg: